MicrosoftDocs/windows-dev-docs/hub/android/native-android.md

     - Learn more about [selecting an activity template](https://developer.android.com/studio/projects/templates#SelectTemplate) in the Android Studio docs.

-Templates are commonly used to add new activities to new and existing app modules.
+Templates are commonly used to add activities to new and existing app modules.
 For example, to create a login screen for your app’s users, add an activity with the [Login Activity template](https://developer.android.com/studio/projects/templates#LoginActivity).

 > [!NOTE]
-> The Android operating system is based on components and uses the terms **activity** and **intent** to define interactions.
-An **activity** represents a single, focused thing that a user can do.
-They provide a window for building the user interface using classes based on the View class.
-Learn more about [Activities in the Android docs](https://developer.android.com/reference/android/app/Activity).
-Activites also have a lifecycle in the Android operating system, defined by a set of six callbacks: `onCreate()`, `onStart()`, `onResume()`, `onPause()`, `onStop()`, and `onDestroy()`.
-Learn more about the [Activity Lifecycle in the Android docs](https://developer.android.com/guide/components/activities/activity-lifecycle).
+> The Android operating system is based on the idea of **components** and uses the terms **activity** and **intent** to define interactions.
+An **activity** represents a single, focused task that a user can do.
+They provide a window for building the user interface using classes based on the **View** class.
+There is a lifecycle for Activities in the Android operating system, defined by a set of six callbacks: `onCreate()`, `onStart()`, `onResume()`, `onPause()`, `onStop()`, and `onDestroy()`.
 The activity components interact with one another using **intent** objects.
 Intent either defines the activity to start or describes the type of action to perform (and the system selects the appropriate activity for you, which can even be from a different application).
-Learn more about [Intents in the Android docs](https://developer.android.com/reference/android/content/Intent.html).
+Learn more about [Activities](https://developer.android.com/reference/android/app/Activity), the [Activity Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle), and [Intents](https://developer.android.com/reference/android/content/Intent.html) in the Android docs.

 ### Java or Kotlin

+Java became a language in 1991, developed by what was then Sun Microsystems, but which is now owned by Oracle.
+It has become one of the most popular and powerful programming languages with one of the largest support communities in the world.
+Java is class-based and object-oriented, designed to have as few implementation dependencies as possible.
+The syntax is similar to C and C++, but it has fewer low-level facilities than either of them.

+Kotlin was first announced as a new open-source language by JetBrains in 2011 and has been included as an alternative to Java in Android Studio since 2017.
+In May 2019, Google announced Kotlin as it's preferred language for Android app developers, so despite being a newer language, it also has a strong support community and has been identified as one of the fastest growing programming languages.
+Kotlin is cross-platform, statically typed, and designed to interoperate fully with Java.

+Java offers some features that Kotlin does not, such as checked exceptions, primitive types that are not classes, static members, non-private fields, wildcard-types, and ternary-operators.
+Kotlin also offers some features that Java does not, such as null references controlled by the type system, no raw types, invariant arrays, proper function types (as opposed to Java's SAM-conversions), use-site variance without wildcards, smart casts, and more.
+The Kotlin documentation offers [a more in-depth look at the comparison to Java](https://kotlinlang.org/docs/reference/comparison-to-java.html).

 ### Minimum API Level